Property Tax: What It Is, What It Does And How It’s Calculated

-If you still want to learn more about property taxes and what they require from homeowners, read on to get the answers to all of your questions.
+To learn more about property taxes , read on for answers to all your questions.

-If you were to disagree with your property tax assessment, there’s a process to appeal it.
+If you disagree with your property tax assessment, there’s a process to appeal it.
 This process varies according to applicable law.
 If you’re a homeowner interested in appealing your property tax assessment, start by contacting the assessor’s office.
-From there, make sure to ask how the assessment was prepared, and then do your own research.
-We’d suggest looking at comparable property sales or other factors that you believe reflect the true value of your property more accurately.

 In some cases, homeowners can qualify for a property tax exemption, which is just one way taxpayers can lower their property taxes.
-Some of the most common property tax exemptions are available for seniors, veterans and homesteaders.
-These property tax exemptions will reduce, but do not usually eliminate, property taxes.
+Some of the most common property tax exemptions are available to seniors, veterans and homesteaders.
+These property tax exemptions reduce, but don't usually eliminate, property taxes.

-State and local taxes have traditionally been deductible in full from federal income tax.
-However, tax changes enacted in 2019 that capped these deductions at $10,000, which could affect property owners in high-tax states.
+State and local taxes have traditionally been fully deductible from federal income tax.
+However, tax changes enacted in 2017 capped deductions at $10,000, which could affect property owners in high-tax states.

-If you fail to pay your property tax bill for some reason, your municipality will place a tax lien on your home.
-Therefore, it’s very important that as a homeowner, you’re able to afford your property tax payments and stay up to date on them.
+If you fail to pay your property tax bill, your municipality will place a tax lien on your home.
+That’s why it’s critical to make your property tax payments and stay up to date on them.